cssbristol/cssbristol.co.uk/README.md

 The site was ported to Jekyll by [Ross Gardiner](https://github.com/rossng), the 2016-17 webmaster.

+The site was then maintained by: Louis Heath and then Sibela Chinareva

-The site is currently maintained by Louis Heath
+The site is currently maintained and updated by [Daniel Jones](https://github.com/danjones1618)

 ### Authors